-This PCR is available for open consultation from 2020-12-01 until 2021-02-01, during which any stakeholder was able to provide comments by posting on the PCR forum on www.environdec.com or by contacting the PCR moderator.
+This PCR was available for open consultation from 2019-06-03 until 2019-08-03, during which any stakeholder was able to provide comments by posting on the PCR forum on www.environdec.com or by contacting the PCR moderator.

 Stakeholders were invited via e-mail or other means to take part in the open consultation, and were encouraged to forward the invitation to other relevant stakeholders.
-No stakeholders provided comments during the open consultation, and agreed to be listed as contributors to the PCR and at www.environdec.com.